ashwagzabani/Mini-Twitter/README.md

 # Mini-Twitter
 Mini-Twitter is a simple version of Twitter website.
 It's allow the user to add new tweets and manage them.
+The user information is store in Local Storage.

 ### User stories
 - As a user, I should be able to sign up.